monsoonmaelstrom/book2/book2.md

 “You’ll regret that.”

 “Will I?”
-I ask, knowing it’s entirely possible I will.
+I ask, knowing it’s entirely possible.

 “One twenty?”